 Make Your Subject Lines Innovative and Original (Terrible Advice)

 This is terrible AI email marketing advice.
 By trying to be original, you always end up sounding like everybody else.
 When people try to be innovative, they come up with “Original” ideas that have been done thousands of times before.
-The only reason you think such ideas are original is because they crash and burn, and ergo are never popularised.
+The only reason you think such ideas are original is that they crash and burn, and ergo are never popularised.

 Don’t try to be original.
 Try to be you.
 Consider animated showed.
 The Simpsons was a Flintstones clone, and now the Simpsons is its own thing.
 Rick and Morty were direct copies of Doc Brown and Marty McFly, but Rick and Morty grew into its own thing.
 Do not be original, do not be innovative.
 Just be yourselves, and it will always work out better.